This tutorial updated to reflect changes in Xcode 8.3.1 and iOS 10, as of April 17, 2017

 Apple announced at WWDC a major change to the way iOS apps are developed, it can now be done using a new programming language called Swift.
 In my efforts to adapt and learn the language’s common patterns and best practices, I will be posting regularly as I step through the learning process, sharing everything I find.
 I hope you decide to follow along!

 In this tutorial we will build an iOS application that will pull down iTunes tracks from the iTunes web API (or application programming interface), display that information on the iPhone using a common UI element called a Table View, and finally allow us to drill down in to an album and play some of the tracks.
-If you are looking to develop your website further hire professional web development services, to help you.
+If you are looking to develop your website further hire professional web development agency services, to help you.
+Web designers are in the business of selling web designs.
+That is the first principle of business for a web design firm, as it is for many other types of businesses.
+There is nothing new here except that the whole purpose of a web site is to create business for the owner, and a site just gathering dust does not do that.
+No one says that a web design needs to create direct sales for any business but it must connect with the business owner’s market and engage that market.
+If the site doesn’t connect with the market it is just junk collecting dust.
+It may be a beautiful piece of work but it’s still collecting dust.
+You can check this link right here now for the web design ottawa.

 - Hello World (You are here!)